SVENGroup/openapi-to-pdf/README.md

 ## Acknowledgements

-This tool was built upon the opensource work of other developers, big thanks to:
+This tool was built upon the generous open source work of other developers, big thanks to:
 - [@simonhaenisch](https://github.com/simonhaenisch) for  [md-to-pdf](https://github.com/simonhaenisch/md-to-pdf) which powers markdown to PDF conversion for this tool.
 - [@seriousme](https://github.com/seriousme) for [@seriousme/openapi-schema-validator](https://github.com/seriousme/openapi-schema-validator) which this tool uses to validate and process OpenAPI files.
+The `OpenAPIV3.Document` interface is also directly from this package.
 - [TJ Holowaychuk](https://github.com/tj) for [commander.js](https://github.com/tj/commander.js) which made making the cli a lot easier.
 - All the other developers who worked on the packages we use for this tool!